joeavanzato/LogBoost/README.md

 * CEF without any prefixes/headers
   * CEF:0|.....

-Additionally, log2geo is capable of parsing out all possible K=V extensions in a given file and using these as column headers, in effect 'flattening' the CEF extensions for easier filtering.
+Additionally, LogBoost is capable of parsing out all possible K=V extensions in a given file and using these as column headers, in effect 'flattening' the CEF extensions for easier filtering.
 This can be enabled via the '-fullparse' flag - this will increase processing time as we need to read the file twice - once to gather all possible headers and again to actually parse it.

 #### JSON
-log2geo is capable of performing either shallow or deep parsing of per-line JSON message logging such as below:
+LogBoost is capable of performing either shallow or deep parsing of per-line JSON message logging such as below:
 ```
 {"type":"liberty_accesslog","host":"79e8ad2347b3","ibm_userDir":"\/opt\/ibm\/wlp\/usr\/","ibm_serverName":"defaultServer","ibm_remoteHost":"172.27.0.10","ibm_requestProtocol":"HTTP\/1.1","ibm_userAgent":"Apache-CXF/3.3.3-SNAPSHOT","ibm_requestHeader_headername":"header_value","ibm_requestMethod":"GET","ibm_responseHeader_connection":"Close","ibm_requestPort":"9080","ibm_requestFirstLine":"GET \/favicon.ico HTTP\/1.1","ibm_responseCode":200,"ibm_requestStartTime":"2020-07-14T13:28:19.887-0400","ibm_remoteUserID":"user","ibm_uriPath":"\/favicon.ico","ibm_elapsedTime":834,"ibm_accessLogDatetime":"2020-07-14T13:28:19.887-0400","ibm_remoteIP":"172.27.0.9","ibm_requestHost":"172.27.0.9","ibm_bytesSent":15086,"ibm_bytesReceived":15086,"ibm_cookie_cookiename":"cookie_value","ibm_requestElapsedTime":3034,"ibm_datetime":"2020-07-14T13:28:19.887-0400","ibm_sequence":"1594747699884_0000000000001"}
 {"type":"liberty_accesslog","host":"79e8ad2347b3","ibm_userDir":"\/opt\/ibm\/wlp\/usr\/","ibm_serverName":"defaultServer","ibm_remoteHost":"172.27.0.10","ibm_requestProtocol":"HTTP\/1.1","ibm_userAgent":"Apache-CXF/3.3.3-SNAPSHOT","ibm_requestHeader_headername":"header_value","ibm_requestMethod":"GET","ibm_responseHeader_connection":"Close","ibm_requestPort":"9080","ibm_requestFirstLine":"GET \/favicon.ico HTTP\/1.1","ibm_responseCode":200,"ibm_requestStartTime":"2020-07-14T13:28:19.887-0400","ibm_remoteUserID":"user","ibm_uriPath":"\/favicon.ico","ibm_elapsedTime":834,"ibm_accessLogDatetime":"2020-07-14T13:28:19.887-0400","ibm_remoteIP":"172.27.0.9","ibm_requestHost":"172.27.0.9","ibm_bytesSent":15086,"ibm_bytesReceived":15086,"ibm_cookie_cookiename":"cookie_value","ibm_requestElapsedTime":3034,"ibm_datetime":"2020-07-14T13:28:19.887-0400","ibm_sequence":"1594747699884_0000000000001"}
 ```
 A 'shallow' parse is reading one line from the file and using only the keys present in that line as columns - any extra keys will be stored in a column named 'EXTRA_KEYS' as a raw string when parsing.
 ```
-log2geo.exe -logdir C:\jsonlogs -convert
+LogBoost.exe -logdir C:\jsonlogs -convert
 ```
 To 'deep' parse a file means to read the entire thing once to gather all possible keys then to read again to actually parse and assign values based on detected keys.
 To enable this, add -fullparse as below:
 ```
-log2geo.exe -logdir C:\jsonlogs -convert -fullparse
+LogBoost.exe -logdir C:\jsonlogs -convert -fullparse
 ```

 #### KV Messages
-log2geo is (mostly) capable of handling standard KV-style log formats - the default delimiter is '=' and the default kv separator is ',' - for example, to parse a file containing lines such as:
+LogBoost is (mostly) capable of handling standard KV-style log formats - the default delimiter is '=' and the default kv separator is ',' - for example, to parse a file containing lines such as:
 ```
 timestamp="Jun 12 2023 00:00:00.000", source=host1, message="test message", ip=1.1.1.1
 timestamp="Jun 12 2023 00:00:00.000", source=host1, message="test message", ip=1.1.1.1
 ```
 Just use the below commandline:
 ```
-log2geo.exe -logdir C:\kvlogs -convert
+LogBoost.exe -logdir C:\kvlogs -convert
 ```
 Since this file uses standard separator/delimiter, nothing special is required.
 If instead the file looked like this:
 ```